 The male condom

 This is a really effective method of contraception.
-However, there are some men that might find them tricky and may have difficulties staying erect.
+However, there are some men that might find them tricky if they haven’t used them for years and may have difficulties staying erect.
 Vaginal dryness can also cause discomfort during sex.
 You can combat this by using a vaginal lubricant but you need to be careful with this as any oil-based lubricant can cause condoms to split and we all know where that can end up…….

 The female condom

 You might find these awkward to use if you haven’t used them before.
 However, if you’ve been accustomed to using vaginal cups during your period, you’ll not really have any issues.
 They are well lubricated, so vaginal dryness shouldn’t be a problem.

 Again, you might find these awkward to use if you haven’t used them before.
 If you’re suffering from a small prolapse or stress incontinence you might also find them uncomfortable.
 Spermicides are an inherent part of using a diaphragm and these will provide additional lubrication.